swetha-sundar/ai-samples/rag/azure-ai-foundry/readme.md

    3. Use incoming user query to retrieve related product documents
    4. Use this knowledge to populate a "grounded" chat prompt template
    5. Call the chat completions inference client with the grounded prompt and generate a response for the user query
+6. TEST/TRY IT OUT QUERY SAMPLES for the data
+   1. "I need a new tent for 4 people, what would you recommend?"
+   2. "Which tent is good for bug protection and rainy days?"
+   3. "What food do cats like?" --> The response should be like "Sorry, I can only answer queries realted to camping gear.."